 - a.
 Each mentor should conduct a separate discussion with the student to provide independent feedback about his or her progress in the program for this past year. - b.
 We encourage all mentors for a student to share information about that student before meeting with the student to avoid contradictory feedback to the student. - c.
-Please email this form to Tori (tori.passarelli@asu.edu) after you have met with your mentee, but before. - 1.
+Please email this form to Zakiya (Zakiya.Hawkins@asu.edu) after you have met with your mentee, but before. - 1.
 Research - a.
-Evaluate the student's performance in meeting research responsibilities and publication progress.
+Evaluate the student's performance in meeting research responsibilities and publication progress. - excellent satisfactory unsatisfactory

-b.
+- b.
 Evaluate the progress of the research paper if your mentee is a first and second year student and dissertation progress if your mentee is a third or fourth year student.
-Note the first and second year major papers can be co-authored, however, the student needs have made significant intellectual and writing contributions.
+Note the first- and second-year major papers can be co-authored, however, the student needs have made significant intellectual and writing contributions. - excellent satisfactory unsatisfactory

-2. Coursework
+- 2. Coursework

-Evaluation of the student's progress and performance in coursework:
+- Evaluation of the student's progress and performance in coursework:

+- excellent

+- satisfactory

+- unsatisfactory